smalot/MagentoConnectorBundle/Resources/doc/mapping_transformation_to_magento.rst

 Akeneo to Magento Mapping and Transformations Specifications
 ============================================================

-This document descibes how *Akeneo entitiies* are mapped and transformed into *Magento Entities*
+This document descibes how *Akeneo entitities* are mapped and transformed into *Magento Entities*

 Entities mapping overview
 -------------------------